redhat-developer/odo/docs/proposals/devfile.md

 ### Implement odo operations on top of a Devfile

 * Implement commands that will modify Devfile.yaml.
-Uses shouldn’t need to touch Devfile.yaml, everything should be handled by odo commands \
+Users shouldn’t need to touch Devfile.yaml, everything should be handled by odo commands \
 For example:
-  * odo create url - instead of modifing .odo/config.yaml it will add all necessary information into the Devfile.yaml
+  * odo url create- instead of modifing .odo/config.yaml it will add all necessary information into the Devfile.yaml
-  * odo delete url - will delete url information from Devfile.yaml
+  * odo url delete - will delete url information from Devfile.yaml

 ### Convert old style odo component definitions  to Devfile